Shocks, compressible perturbations, and intermittency in the very local interstellar medium: Voyager 1 and 2 observations and numerical modeling: Introduction

-However, all earlier models had difficulties in reproducing some details of the recent V1 observations, in particular, the absence of a ISMF strength region typically observed after the shock front, the presence of a magnetic ``hump'', and the persistently strong field strength, which up to date has not recovered its pre-\textit{pf2} values.
+However, all earlier models had difficulties in reproducing some details of the recent V1 observations, in particular, a non-decreasing ISMF strength after the shock front, the presence of a magnetic ``hump'', and the persistently strong field strength, which up to date has not recovered its pre-\textit{pf2} values.
 As discussed by \citet{burlaga2024b}, this gave rise to the alternative hypotheses about the nature of \textit{pf2} and of the hump region.
-Those include the possibility that \textit{pf2} is not the wave of solar origin and that in marks the first V1 penetration into the VLISM across the HP \citep{fisk2022}.
+Those include the possibility that \textit{pf2} is not a wave of solar origin and that it marks the first V1 penetration into the VLISM across the HP \citep{fisk2022}.
 On the other hand, \citet{dialynas2024} suggested that V1 had entered a new regime of the VLISM flow, the properties of which are closer to the pristine LISM.
-Another open question is about the properties of magnetic turbulence, namely, the apparent vanishing of intermittency observed since 2022, which, as demonstrated below, was incorrectly interpreted as the fact supporting the above-mentioned ideas.
+Another open question is about the properties of magnetic turbulence, namely, the apparent vanishing of intermittency observed since 2022, which, as demonstrated below, was incorrectly interpreted as a fact supporting the above-mentioned ideas.

-In this study, we use a self-consistent, global, data-driven model of the SW–LISM interaction implemented in the Multi-Scale Fluid–Kinetic Simulation Suite \citep[MS-FLUKSS,][]{pogorelov2008d,pogorelov2014,pogorelov2017a,pogorelov2023iau}, together with a detailed analysis of turbulent magnetic field fluctuations in the Voyager data set currently available to public, to demonstrate that the V1 and V2 observations are consistent with a global compression associated with the solar cycle (SC) 24.
+In this study, we use a self-consistent, global, data-driven model of the SW–LISM interaction implemented in the Multi-Scale Fluid–Kinetic Simulation Suite \citep[MS-FLUKSS,][]{pogorelov2008d,pogorelov2014,pogorelov2017a,pogorelov2023iau}, together with a detailed analysis of turbulent magnetic field fluctuations in the Voyager data set currently available to the public, to demonstrate that the V1 and V2 observations are consistent with a global compression associated with the solar cycle (SC) 24.
 We also highlight the role of two different LISM magnetic field configurations in the modeled heliospheric dynamic structure and its agreement with the Voyager data.

 We compare the simulation results with the observational data from V1, V2, and New Horizons, and show our model predictions regarding the future observations of shocks/pressure fronts by these spacecraft, including the TS crossing by NH.
 We discuss the remaining open challenges and limitations in current models.